mickcrosse/mTRF-Toolbox/README.md

 neuronal populations with respect to some temporal dimension (TRFs), or spectro- or spatio-temporal dimensions (STRFs).
-TRFs can be subjected to conventional time-frequency and source analysis techniques used to analyse event related potentials (ERPs).
-In addition, TRFs can be used to predict the dynamics of neural responses to unseen stimulus sequences as a way to objectively measure information encoding.
+TRFs can be subjected to conventional time-frequency and source analysis techniques used to analyse event related potentials.
+In addition, TRFs can be used to predict the dynamics of neural responses to unseen stimuli as a way to objectively measure information encoding.

 Stimulus reconstruction can be